CoolKit-Technologies/apiDocs/en/APICenter.md

 }
 ```

-Note：
+Note:

-- [at] is the required parameter for other interfaces, to replace [Authorization]（Authorization：Bearer+SPACE+at）.
+- [at] is the required parameter for other interfaces, to replace [Authorization]（Authorization: Bearer+SPACE+at）.
 - [rt] is used to refresh [at].
 - [region] is the server in which your account is created.